 What’s your biggest challenge as a restaurant?

-When we asked last year in the Restaurant Technology in 2015 Report, restaurateurs listed hiring and training restaurant staff as their #1 challenge.
+When we asked last year in the Restaurant Success in 2017 Report, restaurateurs listed hiring and training restaurant staff as their #1 challenge.

 However, this year, The National Restaurant Association polled restaurant operators, and their answer was government.